For footnotes and references, see the official text.

 PHC has a rigorous and extensive core curriculum of 63 credits, plus foreign language.
 The University of Chicago, which is famed for its liberal arts core, only has 45.
 The National Endowment for the Humanities, in a project designed to promote liberal education, proposed 50.

-The PHC core embraces all seven of the classic liberal arts: grammar (Research and Writing; four courses in a foreign language;1 courses in logic, rhetoric, mathematics, geometry, music, and science (with biology and physics taking the place of the ancient “astronomy”).
+The PHC core embraces all seven of the classic liberal arts: grammar (Research and Writing; four courses in a foreign language; 1 course in logic, rhetoric, mathematics, geometry, music, and science (with biology and physics taking the place of the ancient “astronomy”).

 In addition, PHC requires two courses in the history of the United States, and two courses in the history of the Western World, two Western Literature courses, two courses in the theology of the Bible, Principles of Biblical reasoning, philosophy, Constitutional Law, economics, and two courses in Freedom’s Foundations.